-(3) If the TDSP does not have a transaction to respond to, the TDSP shall notify the REP by attaching to the e-mail the Microsoft Excel© spreadsheet in the market-approved spreadsheet format (see Table 4, TDSP Format for Move Out Safety-Net Responses During an Extended Unplanned System Outage, or Section 9, Appendices, Appendix A2, Transmission and/or Distribution Service Provider Move-in or Move out Safety-Net Response) of all safety-net Move-Out Requests that could not be completed as noted in Table 5, TDSP Return Codes.
+(3) If the TDSP does not have a transaction to respond to, the TDSP shall notify the REP by attaching to the e-mail the Microsoft Excel© spreadsheet in the market-approved spreadsheet format (see Table 4, TDSP Format for Move Out Safety-Net Responses During an Extended Unplanned System Outage,) of all safety-net Move-Out Requests that could not be completed as noted in Table 5, TDSP Return Codes.
 The TDSP shall respond within one Retail Business Day of receipt of the request.
 For completed unexecutable only, the TDSP shall respond within two Retail Business Days of receipt of the request.

 Table 4.
 TDSP Format for Move Out Safety-Net Responses During an Extended Unplanned System Outage